hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 ```

 # Random notes
-- F2801S reads the software version exposed thru gpon_omci deamon from each kernel partition's header, so only way to spoof this parameter is to change the version in the header and recalculate CRC, otherwise bootloader refuse to load image
+- The F2801S reads the software version exposed through the gpon_omci deamon from each kernel partition header, so the only way to spoof this parameter is to change the version in the header and recalculate CRC, otherwise the bootloader will refuse to load the image

 # Miscellaneous Links